ShayJordan/shay.github.io/_publications/2026-06-01-utd-parents-guide.md

 title: "The 2026 Changes to Personal Statements"
 collection: projects
 permalink: /projects/2026-06-01-utd-parents-guide/
 excerpt: "This article was written to help parents and carers support applicants through the UCAS application process by explaining the new structured format of the personal statement.
-It was commissioned for and published in the [UniTasterDays Parents' Guide to University](https://www.unitasterdays.com/university-support-for-parents/parents-guide-to-university-brochure/)."
+It was commissioned for and published in the [UniTasterDays Parents' Guide to University 2026](https://www.unitasterdays.com/university-support-for-parents/parents-guide-to-university-brochure/)."
 date: 2026-06-01
 paperurl: '/files/2026-06-01-utd-parents-guide.pdf'
 ---